Benny arrives Summer 2025! / ¡Benny llega Verano 2025!

 A child's preoperational stage of cognitive development is

 where their language becomes more refined and mature.
-Children's imagination and memory function also begin to evolve on a deeper level beginning from toddler years to age 7 during the preoperational stage.
+Children's imaginations and memory functions also begin to evolve on a deeper level beginning from toddler years to age 7 during the preoperational stage.

 Did you know?

-It helps you build a special bond with them.
+it helps you build a special bond with them.
 Reading for half an hour a day exposes them to almost 2 million words a year!
 You help them cultivate a life long love of reading.
 Reading refines their communication and social skills.
-Literacy and knowledge improves and builds a vast vocabulary.
+Literacy and knowledge will improve and builds a vast vocabulary.

 "I really like how the author color coded the English to Spanish words makes me feel like even I could learn Spanish as an adult!"